ADernild/queen_dk_nys/README.md

 - [ ] Add sentiment scores to Topic Models (A).
 - [x] Calculate Polarity scores (Sentiment Analysis).
 - [x] Rebuild Structural Topic Model using Polarity scores as another co-variate.
-- [x] Implement worldmap and map placese the queens mentions (A).
+- [R] Implement worldmap and map placese the queens mentions (A).
 - [ ] Add metadata to mentioned countries (A).
 - [R] Implement visualizations of the most used words (M).
 - [ ] Analyse speech lengths.
-- [ ] Implement visualizations speech length.
+- [ ] Implement visualizations for speech lengths.
 - [x] Analyse sentiment by year.
 - [R] Sentiment statistics by year and preiod (M).
 - [ ] Format data for display (M).